AlexJohnSadowski/Bookmark-UI/README.md

-## Recruitment Task
+## Bookmark UI

 ### This code was created for the purpose of the recruitment task.

-### The website was coded in React + MaterialUI, according to the guidelines and design that I got.
+### The website was coded in React + Material UI, according to the guidelines and design that I got.